 Both litigation and commercial disputes can be hazardous for the participants in the health care community.
 FWL lawyers understand health care and understand the issues which impact this essential service.
 FWL's lawyers have more than 100 years of service to health care providers.
 Among our lawyers is Tammy White, the preeminent lawyer-nurse practicing in this region.
 Her accolades include the Chairpersonship of the International Association of Defense Trial Counsel Medical Defense and Health Law Committee.
 She has published national and internationally regarding Medicare compliance.
 Joseph Farrell, Jr. represents two West Virginia Hospitals and provides litigation and health law advisory services.
-Charlotte A. Hoffman has served as in-house General Counsel for a hospital in the region and advises many physicians regarding healthcare employment contracts.
 The legal assistant staff includes nurses who have a diversified set of clinical experiences which enable them to efficiently and professionally evaluate medico-legal issues.

 Our practice areas include many specific health care subjects because providers, as potential clients, need sufficient information to select the right lawyer for the problem presented.
 For many health care clients, the threshold issue is defining the problem.
 Medical school, nursing school and hospital administration programs devote scant attention to survival in a environment.
 FWL lawyers are equally adept in assisting the client to avoid litigation as well as litigating the case which has already been filed.